 You also should choose a mining pool.
-Please check Solo mining versus pool mining to see differences between solo mining and pool mining.
+Please check Solo mining versus pool mining to see the differences between solo mining and pool mining.
 For example, I use Minergate: this a simple way to start learning to mine.
 Just signup and get your cryptocurrency mining link.